loopbackio/loopback.io/pages/en/contrib/code-contrib.md

 ## Create example repositories

-When you create an example repository for any usage demo, the name of repository should follow the following convention:
+If you create an example repository for any usage demo, the name of repository should follow the following convention:

 `loopback{major_version}-example-{example_name}`

-Usually the `{major_version}` is the lastet major version under development.
+Usually the `{major_version}` is the lastest major version under development.
 If the example aims at a specific version of LoopBack, then use that number as the `{major_version}`.
-The `{example_name}` is a few words briefly describes the functionality of the example, and joined with dash `-`.
+The `{example_name}` is a few words briefly describes the functionality of the example, and joined with `-`.

 For example, we build a quick start example app for LoopBack 4 and name it as [`loopback4-example-hello-world`](https://github.com/strongloop/loopback-next-hello-world).